BobbleLaw/bobblelaw.github.io/content/en-US/topics/interview/leetcode-top-interview.md

 **Steps**
 + Create dummy node, current node starts at dummy
-+ while both list not to the end
++ While both list not to the end
   + Link the smaller node, and move forward
 + Link the rest list